juhele/opengeodata/Airborne_gammaspectrometry_demo_data/readme.md

 ### 4) package_3_Australia_demo_airborne_gammaspectrometry_data_GIS ###

 This package contains fully usable GIS project for [QGIS](https://qgis.org/en/site/), including background map using Copernicus Sentinel data [2019] processed by [Sentinel Hub EO Browser](https://apps.sentinel-hub.com/eo-browser/).
+See the data preview below - these are screenshots of QGIS with the project.
 To run the project in QGIS (you need to have QGIS installed on your PC) just unpack the 7z file and run "_Australia_Uluru_airborne_demo_project_v01.qgs".

 The data layers are in [OGC GeoPackage](https://www.geopackage.org) standard format: